system-zero/system-zero/data/docs/i.md

 # >=      -  likewise

 # Functions
-# print   -  print a "string ${sym} with interpolation expressions"
+# print   -  print a "string ${sym} with interpolation expressions".
+It can optionally
-             it can optionally take `stderr` as a first argument to output to `stderr`, instead of `stdout`.
+             take `stderr`, as its first argument, to redirect output to standard errorr stream, instead of standard output.
 Note that `sym` must be in visible scope.
 # not     -  !value
 # bool    -  !!value
 # free    -  release memory